Skip to content

 • Age decay — evidence weight decays linearly from 1.0 to 0.1 over a per-dimension TTL (technical/sentiment 7 days, macro/valuation/ risk 30 days, quality/moat 90 days).
 Old evidence is never fully discarded — it floors at 0.1 so historical context survives.

-• Clamping — every individual agent’s conviction delta is clamped to ±10 so a single agent can’t dominate the synthesis.
+• Clamping — every individual agent’s conviction delta is clamped to ±10 (MAX_CONVICTION_DELTA) so a single agent can’t dominate.
+The orchestrator’s own aggregated result has a higher cap of ±30 (MAX_AGGREGATE_CONVICTION_DELTA) so a strong-consensus signal isn’t quantized to ±10 by the per-agent clamp.

 • Synthesis summary: human-readable string of the form NVDA synthesis: fundamentals: +3.1 | technical: +1.8 | sentiment: +0.4 = +5.3 total (weighted).